hatari/hatari/readme.txt

   systems with the X window system (Linux and other unixes)
 - The PortMidi library required for MIDI device support on macOS and Windows (http://portmedia.sourceforge.net/)
-- The portaudio library for Falcon microphone handling
 - The udev library for NatFeats SCSI driver media change detection
 - The IPF support library (http://www.softpres.org/download)